Naming in the United States: Names with diacritics or non-English letters

 One naming law that some find restrictive is California's ban on diacritics such as in José, a common Spanish name.
 The Office of Vital Records in California requires that names contain only the 26 alphabetical characters of the English language, plus hyphens and apostrophes.

 Some states (for example, Alaska, Hawaii, Kansas, North Carolina, Oregon) allow diacritics and some non-English letters in birth certificates and other documents.
 There can be problems for persons with such names when moving to a state where such characters are banned and they have to renew their documents.

 There is no law restricting the use of diacritics informally and many parents get around the restrictions by doing so.

-Some city names contain diacritics, even in US states that forbid diacritics in people's legal names (see List of U.S. cities with diacritics).
+Some city names contain diacritics, even in U.S. states that forbid diacritics in people's legal names (see List of U.S. cities with diacritics).

 Foreigners whose last name contains diacritics or non-English letters (e.g. Muñoz, Gößmann) may experience problems, since their names in their passports and in other documents are spelled differently (e.g., the German name Gößmann may be alternatively spelled Goessmann or Gossmann), so people not familiar with the foreign orthography may doubt the authenticity of the ID.